damus-io/damus/README.md

   2. Tap the 🔑 icon which will copy their pubkey to your clipboard
   3. Go back to your 🏠 Personal Feed and tap the blue + button to compose your Note
   4. Add @ directly followed by the pubkey (e.g., `@npub1xtscya34g58tk0z605fvr788k263gsu6cy9x0mhnm87echrgufzsevkk5s`)
-- You can also long-press a Note to grab their User ID aka pubkey or Note ID to link directly to a Note.
+- You can also tap the ellipsis menu of a Note (three dots in top right of note) to grab their User ID aka pubkey or Note ID to link directly to a Note.
 - Currently you can't delete your Notes in the iOS app
-- Share images by pasting the image url which you can grab from imgbb, imgur, etc. (i.e., `https://i.ibb.co/2SHZbwm/alpha60.jpg`).
+- Share images by pasting the image url which you can grab from nostr.build, imgbb, imgur, etc. (i.e., `https://i.ibb.co/2SHZbwm/alpha60.jpg`).
 Currently images only load for people you follow in the 🏠 Personal Feed.
 Images are not automatically loaded in 🔍 Global Feed
 - Engaging with Notes
   - 💬 Replying to a Note: Tap the chat icon underneath the note.
 This will show up in the users’ notifications and in your 🏠 Personal and 🔍 Global Feeds
   - ♺ Reposts: Tap the repost icon which will show up in your 🏠 Personal and 🔍 Global Feeds
   - ♡ Likes: Tap the heart icon.
 Users will not get a notification, and cannot see who liked their note (currently, web clients can see your pfp only)
-- Formatting Notes (may not format as intended in other web clients)
-  - Italics: 1 asterisk `*italic*`
-  - Bold: 2 asterisk `**bold**`
-  - Strikethrough: 1 tildes `~strikethrough~`
-  - Code: 1 back-tick `` `code` ``

 #### 💬 Encrypted DMs (chat app, bottom navigation)
 - Tap the chat icon and you'll notice there's nothing to see at first.
 Go to a user profile and tap the 💬 chat icon next to the follow button to begin a DM